roumail/roumail.github.io/content/post/series-decoding-rohail/2023-10-31-finding-ways-to-embed-your-prioritized-values-in-your-daily-life/index.md

 predictable time allotted for a new habit.
 Giving a 100 percent inconsistently, does not yield better results than taking out small amounts of space, consistently, to think about your values and how to embed them in your life.

+## Much remains to be said

+There's a few other mindset shifts, or perspectives that remain to be shared on living your values.
+However, to keep this post from being longer still, I will keep that for another article.
+This article will be picking up on the importance of `surrender` and how by changing the way I understood this word, had a profound impact on the way I saw living my values.
+We will explore what it means to live effortlessly and how living effortlessly, doesn't necessarily translate into living complacently.